pierluigiferrari/ssd_keras/README.md

 ### Terminology

 * "Anchor boxes": The paper calls them "default boxes", in the original C++ code they are called "prior boxes" or "priors", and the Faster R-CNN paper calls them "anchor boxes".
 All terms mean the same thing, but I slightly prefer the name "anchor boxes" because I find it to be the most descriptive of these names.
-I call them "prior boxes" or "priors" in `keras_ssd300.py` to stay consistent with the original Caffe implementation, but everywhere else I use the name "anchor boxes" or "anchors".
+I call them "prior boxes" or "priors" in `keras_ssd300.py` and `keras_ssd512.py` to stay consistent with the original Caffe implementation, but everywhere else I use the name "anchor boxes" or "anchors".
 * "Labels": For the purpose of this project, datasets consist of "images" and "labels".
 Everything that belongs to the annotations of a given image is the "labels" of that image: Not just object category labels, but also bounding box coordinates.
+"Labels" is just shorter than "annotations".
 I also use the terms "labels" and "targets" more or less interchangeably throughout the documentation, although "targets" means labels specifically in the context of training.
 * "Predictor layer": The "predictor layers" or "predictors" are all the last convolution layers of the network, i.e. all convolution layers that do not feed into any subsequent convolution layers.